Connect with a certified trainer for free

 When to see a doctor

-Although a leg contusion doesn’t usually require medical treatment, you may need to see your doctor to make sure that you don’t have a more serious injury if you have severe pain or difficulty walking.
-Make an appointment to see your doctor if you injure your lower leg and have leg swelling or pain that gets worse instead of better, have a lot of bruising or swelling of your leg, or have difficulty weightbearing.
-Your doctor will ask you about your injury and your symptoms and examine your leg.
-In order to rule out another injury, your doctor may order an X-ray or MRI to get a better look at the bones and soft tissues of your lower leg.
+Although a leg contusion doesn’t usually require medical treatment, you may need to see your doctor to ensure that you don’t have a more serious injury if you have severe pain or difficulty walking.
+Make an appointment to see your doctor if you injure your lower leg and have swelling/pain that gets worse instead of better, have a lot of bruising or swelling/hematoma of your leg, or have difficulty weight bearing.
+Your doctor will ask about your injury and symptoms and examine your leg.
+To rule out another injury, your doctor may order an X-ray or MRI to better look at your lower leg’s bones and soft tissues.

 Non-operative treatment